mhb11/sample-test/README.md

 ## Getting started

-Create a [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) of this [repository](https://github.com/nabeel-raresense/sample-test), and [clone](https://docs.github.com/en/get-started/quickstart/fork-a-repo#cloning-your-forked-repository) your private forked repository.
+Please use this repo as template and add "nabeel-raresense" or "nabeel.raresense@gmail.com" as collaborator on your private repository.

 ## Table of contents